mariakuznitsyna/mariakuznitsyna/README.md

 ### 💡 About Me

 I'm a versatile tech professional with a background in IT service management and a growing passion for Python development, data analysis, and building meaningful, user-friendly tools.
-I enjoy creating clear, structured solutions—whether it's automating manual processes, analyzing datasets, or designing clean UIs.
+I enjoy creating clear, structured solutions — whether it's automating manual processes, analyzing datasets, or designing clean UIs.
+I also love building desktop and mobile apps - take a look at my projects!

 🔧 Currently upskilling through **“100 Days of Code”** (Udemy) and practicing algorithms + data structures to sharpen my problem-solving toolkit.